lynx-json/jsua/README.md

 * `content` - the content object that was passed into builder
 * `view` - an unattached view of the content

+A builder function should set the following attributes on the resultant view:

+* `data-content-url` - the context URI of the content in the view
+* `data-content-type` - the media type of the content in the view

 ## attaching